Amourspirit/python-sphinx-cli-help/README.md

 This project is designed as a template.
-Using this template for your own project means you can create and publish CLI package for any Sphinx project with very little configuration and No coding necessary.
+Using this template for your own project means that you can create and publish CLI package for any Sphinx project with very little configuration and No coding necessary.

 ## Getting Started